 If you have a urostomy, you might be worried about urine odor.
 Some foods cause stronger odors, however, this can be minimized by drinking more fluids (such as water and cranberry juice).
 Foods that can intensify urine odor include:

 Even though these foods may contribute to odor and gas production, most are still very healthy for you, so don’t eliminate them entirely from your diet.
+Before changing your diet or taking any supplements, consult with your healthcare professional.
 You can choose to limit their intake on social occasions or make use of odor-eliminating products.

 Avoid Swallowing Air

 Swallowed air often results in increased gas production, so it might be sensible to avoid taking extra air into your digestive system whenever possible.
+This can also lead to your ostomy bag ballooning.
 Common causes of swallowed air include:

 - Chewing gum

 3. Use a Filter in/on Your Ostomy Pouch